trello-archive/RxLifecycle/README.md

 // If you want to use Navi for providers compile 'com.trello.rxlifecycle2:rxlifecycle-navi:2.0.1'

-// If you want to use Android Lifecycle for providers compile 'com.trello.rxlifecycle2:rxlifecycle-android-lifecycle:2.0.1'
+// If you want to use Android Lifecycle for providers (WARNING: NOT YET RELEASED) compile 'com.trello.rxlifecycle2:rxlifecycle-android-lifecycle:2.1.0-SNAPSHOT'

 // If you want to use Kotlin syntax compile 'com.trello.rxlifecycle2:rxlifecycle-kotlin:2.0.1'

-// If you want to use Kotlin syntax with Android Lifecycle compile 'com.trello.rxlifecycle2:rxlifecycle-android-kotlin:2.0.1'
+// If you want to use Kotlin syntax with Android Lifecycle (WARNING: NOT YET RELEASED) compile 'com.trello.rxlifecycle2:rxlifecycle-android-kotlin:2.1.0-SNAPSHOT'
 ```

 ## License